Tsherii/quickease_2.0-reports/README.md

 [**FLASHCARDS**](./flashcards/aug-07-25.md)
 - ✅ Suggested keyboard controls for LF004 are implemented and working as expected.
-- ⭕ ***Unimplemented Feature***:
-    - Flashcard set sharing via “more options” is not yet available.

 [**QUIZZES**](./quizzes/aug-4-25.md)
 - ✅ Most quiz features are already implemented and working smoothly.
 - ✅ Core Functionality (LQ004): Users can answer and review saved quizzes without issues.
 - ⭕ ***Unimplemented Features:***
-    - Quiz sharing via "more options" is not yet implemented.
     - Editing quiz visibility/privacy is also pending.
 - ✋ ***UX Suggestion:***
     - Use shaded circles for single-answer questions and visual indicators for answered and unanswered items to improve clarity and user experience.